wp-plugins/xili-dictionary/readme.txt

 = What is the difference with msgid and msgtr in .po file ? = The msgid line is equal to the term or sentence hardcoded in the theme functions like  ` _e() or __() `. msgstr is the translation in the target language : by instance `fr_FR.po` for a french dictionary. (the compiled file is `fr_FR.mo` saved in the theme folder.
-The root language is in Wordpress currently `en_US`, but with xili-dictionary, it is possible to create a `en_US.mo` containing the only few terms that you want to adapt.
+The root language is in Wordpress currently `en_US`, but with xili-dictionary, it is possible to create a `en_US.mo` containing the only few terms that you want to adapt or modify.

 = Is xili-dictionary usable without xili-language to edit .po or .mo file ? =